lucastobrazil/si-cornerstone-elements/README.md

 # Custom Cornerstone Elements
 A Wordpress Plugin that registers new custom elements for Cornerstone editor.
+Also includes some example custom elements:

+# Elements Included:
+- Extended Accordion (standard accordion with some extra fields included in the header)
+- Feature Box (Same as the Feature Box but with custom markup used instead of shortcode)

 This is a work in progress by me, and also my first Open Source project, so please give feedback!